jeremykenedy/laravel-exception-notifier/readme.md

         composer require jeremykenedy/laravel-exception-notifier
     ```

+2. Register the package
+* Laravel 5.5 and up
+Uses package auto discovery feature, no need to edit the `config/app.php` file.

+* Laravel 5.4 and below
-2. Register the package with laravel in `config/app.php` under `providers` with the following:
+Register the package with laravel in `config/app.php` under `providers` with the following:

    ```
       jeremykenedy\laravelexceptionnotifier\LaravelExceptionNotifier::class,